BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ### Using values from MCM

 After setting up the blueprint, mod authors can access the values set by the player through the MCM API from anywhere in their mod's code.
-Remember, SE makes this `ModuleUUID` constant hold the value of the mod you're writing.
+Remember, SE injects a `ModuleUUID` constant that holds the value of the mod you're writing into your runtime.

 ```lua
 -- Get the value of a setting with the ID "MySetting".
 ModuleUUID has the UUID of your mod